guyfussfeld/Pepse/README.md

 ## 🎮 How to Play

 Before running the game, you need to add the **DanoGameLab** dependency:
-**File → Project Structure → Modules → Dependencies → + → JARs or directories → DanoGameLab.jar**
+**File → Project Structure → Modules → Dependencies → DanoGameLab.jar**

 Once added, run the main class to start the game.
 Use the avatar to explore, jump, and interact with the environment.